Highlights of Chiang Rai

-Visiting an ancient tribe had been on my bucketlist for ages.
+Visiting an ancient tribe had been on my bucket list for ages.
 The Akha are an indigenous tribe who live at higher elevations in the mountains, in small villages.
 Originally coming from China, they moved to Myanmar and Laos.
-Civil war in Burma and Laos increased the flow of Akha coming to the northern provinces of Thailand.
+A civil war in Burma and Laos increased the flow of Akha coming to the northern provinces of Thailand.
 While they remain their own culture they are slowly adjusting to the modern days.
 Which means they do build houses, but the majority still lives in wooden huts beside dirt roads.

 Doi Mae Salong – Chinese district

 There are more Chinese influences in Chiang Rai than meets the eye.
-I truely find the Chinese culture beautiful, so I didn’t mind peaking around.
-This distric has beautiful architecture, great restaurants and even the markets are fun to visit.
+I truly find the Chinese culture beautiful, so I didn’t mind peaking around.
+This district has beautiful architecture, great restaurants and even the markets are fun to visit.

-Asia is also known for it’s famous elephant rides and rice fields and terraces.
-And while riding through these fields on the back of an elephant is a dream for a lot of tourist, I truely wish these rides where banned.
+Asia is also known for its famous elephant rides and rice fields and terraces.
+And while riding through these fields on the back of an elephant is a dream for a lot of tourists, I truly wish these rides where banned.
 These beautiful and smart creatures deserve to live their lives to the fullest and in freedom.
 Seeing the sadness in their eyes made my own eyes water.
-I’m just one of those enthusiast who wants to save the planet, and every beautiful living thing on it.
+I’m just one of those enthusiasts who want to save the planet and every beautiful living thing on it.

-While we where on our way to Chiang Mai we made a quick stop at the White Temple; Wat Rong Khun.
-This temple is a piece of modern art, flooded with tourist.
-And I just couldn’t believe we where already wrapping up our time in Chiang Rai.
+While we were on our way to Chiang Mai we made a quick stop at the White Temple; Wat Rong Khun.
+This temple is a piece of modern art, flooded with tourists.
+And I just couldn’t believe we were already wrapping up our time in Chiang Rai.
 But when adventure awaits, you just keep on going and going right?